archilex/advanced-tables-docs/v3.md

 ![Favorite filters](https://advancedtables.com/images/favorite-filters.png)

-Quick Filters not only gives you quick access to applied filters, but also allows you to specify "favorite" filters which will always be displayed in the indicator bar, even when the filter is not active.
+Advanced Indicators not only gives you quick access to applied filters, but also allows you to specify "favorite" filters which will always be displayed in the indicator bar, even when the filter is not active.
 You can make a filter a favorite by using the `->favorite()` method:

 ```php
 SelectFilter::make('brand')